 Bit Bit Name Description P_FAIL Program Fail This bit indicates that a program failure has occurred (P_FAIL set to 1).
 It will also be set if the user attempts to program an invalid address or a protected region, including the OTP area.
 This bit is cleared during the PROGRAM EXECUTE command sequence or a RESET command (P_FAIL = 0).
 E_FAIL Erase Fail This bit indicates that an erase failure has occurred (E_FAIL set to 1).
 It will also be set if the user attempts to erase a locked region.
 This bit is cleared (E_FAIL = 0) at the start of the BLOCK ERASE command sequence or the RESET command.
 WEL WRITE ENABLE Latch This bit indicates the current status of the WRITE ENABLE latch (WEL) and must be set (WEL = 1), prior to issuing a PROGRAM EXECUTE or BLOCK ERASE command.
 It is set by issuing the WRITE ENABLE command.
 WEL can also be disabled (WEL = 0), by issuing the WRITE DISABLE command.
-OIP Operation In Progress This bit indicates that PROGRAM EXECUTE PAGE READ BLOCK ERASE RESET GLOBAL BLOCK LOCK/UNLOCK and INDIVIDUAL BLOCK LOCK/UNLOCK is in progress.
-ECCS1 ECCS0 ECC Status ECCS provides ECC status as follows: 00b = No bit errors were detected during the previous read algorithm.
-01b = bit error was detected and corrected, error bit number = 1~7.
-10b = bit error was detected and not corrected.
-11b = bit error was detected and corrected, error bit number = 8.
+OIP Operation In Progress This bit indicates that PROGRAM EXECUTE 、 PAGE READ 、 BLOCK ERASE、RESET、GLOBAL BLOCK LOCK/UNLOCK and INDIVIDUAL BLOCK LOCK/UNLOCK is in progress.
+ECCS1 ECCS0 ECC Status ECCS provides ECC Status as follows: 00b = No bit errors were detected during the previous read algorithm.
+01b = bit errors were detected and corrected, error bit number = 1~7.
+10b = Internal error was detected and the data not promised correctly.
+11b = 8bit errors were detected and corrected, error bit number is going to exceed the tolerance.
+Bit errors cannot be detected and corrected if their number exceeds the tolerance.
+Therefore, block data should be refreshed when ECC status is equal to 11b.
 ECCS is set to 00b either following a RESET, or at the beginning of the READ.
 It is then updated after the device completes a valid READ operation.
 ECCS is invalid if internal ECC is disabled (via a SET FEATURES command to reset ECC_EN).